Peru

 Peru is the third biggest country of South America.
 Its Capital is Lima.
 Nowadays the president is Alejandro Toledo.

-Peru borders are Ecuador and Colombia to the north; Brazil to the east, Bolivia to the southeast and Chile to the south.
-At last, Peru borders Pacific Ocean to the west.
+Peru borders are Ecuador and Colombia to the north; Brazil to the

 The currency has been the New Sun since 1991.